fmmajd/gopostgres/README.md

 `PostgresColumns` A slice of strings containing all the column names of that table.

-`PostgresValue` Returns value of each column, can return nil.
+`PostgresValue` Returns the value of each column, can return nil.

 `PostgresValues` Returns a map of columns for insert and update queries.
 Remember not to include the column "id" here.